Search features

 rammell Email Email More info More Info

 FREN 360.
 INDEPENDENT STUDY.
 Individual study of specialized topics in French.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT STUDY course in French - FREN